htkzhtm/disclosure-search/README.md

 # Summary of this repo
-Search the timely disclosure of particular listed company, using by EDINET API.
+Search the lastest timely disclosure of particular listed company, using by EDINET API.

+This source works by specifying the stock code.

+For now, it covers quarterly reports and securities reports.

 This content is mainly for **investors who can programming to some extent**.